Skip to main content

 Morph Devboxes are the simplest way to code with AI in the cloud.
 Previously, working with agents like OpenAI Codex, Claude Code, or Gemini CLI in the cloud required you to use restrictive, opaque, and asynchronous web interfaces or otherwise set up a VPS and worry about sandboxing and provisioning different development environments.
 Devboxes on Morph Cloud, on the other hand, are all of the following:

-- Full‑featured cloud development environments.
-Devboxes integrate with Git auth and include a VSCode integration that allows you to connect to them from your local VSCode with a single click.
+• Full‑featured cloud development environments.
+Devboxes integrate with Git auth and include one‑click integrations for VSCode and Cursor that let you connect from your local editors with a single click.

 Useful links: